Managing your schedule as a new parent

 Taking time with your child

-As a parent, it's very important for you and your child to share time together.
-Sometimes, with our heads in the sand, we miss out on simple moments!
-Spend some time with your child to bond: sing lullabies, cuddle, tell stories or even give him a bedtime massage...
-There are lots of possibilities.
-If he's a little older, you can share activities together.
-Introduce him to new things!
-Take a walk in the woods, practice sports or yoga, and bake good cakes.
-Create little rituals with your child that will become moments of pleasure you look forward to.
+As a parent, it is very important for both you and your child to spend time together.
+Sometimes, with our heads down, we miss out on simple moments!
+Spend time with your child to bond: sing lullabies, cuddle them, tell them stories, or even give them a massage at bedtime...
+There are many possibilities.
+If they are a little older, you can share activities together.
+Introducethem to new things: walks in the forest, sports or yoga, baking delicious cakes.
+Create little rituals that will become moments of pleasure that you will look forward to.

 Taking time for yourself

-Dear young parents, take some time for yourself!
-Set aside time in your schedule for: a walk, a moment with friends, a wellness break...
-In short, whatever you like!
-Ask for help!
-Your full-time job as a young parent takes up a lot of your energy, and sometimes you need to delegate to decompress.
+Dear new parents, take some time for yourselves!
+Set aside time in your schedule for a walk, a get-together with friends, a wellness break...
+In short, whatever you enjoy!
+Ask for help: being a full-time new parent takes a lot of energy, so sometimes you need to delegate in order to unwind.
 The golden rule is not to feel guilty.
 You have the right to take time for yourself.
-It's important to know how to let go to recharge your batteries.
+It's important to let go so you can recharge your batteries.